 What Is Cold Rolled Steel?

 Cold rolling involves passing the steel through rollers at temperatures below its recrystallization temperature (usually room temperature) and applying pressure to deform and shape it.
-This process produces tougher steel with a smoother surface finish and tighter dimensional tolerances.
+This process produces tougher steel with a smoother surface finish for a polished appearance and tighter dimensional tolerances.

 Cold-rolled steel is renowned for its excellent surface finishes and precise dimensions.
 This makes it ideal for applications that demand a superior aesthetic appearance and tight dimensional control.